 Podcasts – Celebrating The World In A Grain Of Sand

 Throughout PEEPS, chapters are often closed with the RV podcast texts that Meg has “recorded.”
 These aren’t just fillers either.
-Each short podcast is interesting and reflective in its own right, stories within the story, if you will.
-They also serve to shape Meg’s thoughts and actions, and give you additional insight into the depth of Erin’s skillset as a writer.
+Each short podcast is interesting and reflective in its own right.
+They are stories within the story, if you will.
+The stories shape Meg’s thoughts and actions.
+They give additional insight into the depth of Erin’s skillset as a writer.

-The podcast, named “Peeps”, not only lends its title to the book, it serves to subtly act as a chronological guide of Meg’s journey as well.
+The podcast, named “Peeps”, not only lends its title to the book, it serves to subtly act as a chronological guide of Meg’s journey.
 At difficult times, the podcast guests serve up wisdom and insight Meg needs.
 You’ll find yourself deeply impacted by a fictional podcast character in just a few pages of text.
 It’s really quite remarkable.

 PEEPS Is About RVing Too

 PEEPS is also about RVing.
-It’s not long before Meg and an adopted shelter cat hit the road for a cross-country journey from California to New York.
+It’s not long before Meg and an adopted shelter cat hit the road.
+The two take a cross-country journey from California to New York.
 From that first, scary, aborted black tank dump and night in a Walmart parking lot to a luxury RV park on the east coast, there’s enough RV content to keep it real.
 You can tell Erin didn’t mail it in here too.

 The RVing experiences feel authentic and on point.
-The story is particularly timely in a Covid world where many are reexamining their lives and priorities, hitting the road in an RV.
-Comparisons to Nomandland are inevitable, but the podcast angle and Meg’s journey to leave prosperous Santa Monica is by choice, a dichotomy to Nomandland’s plot.
+The story is particularly timely.
+In a Covid world, many are reexamining their lives and priorities, hitting the road in an RV.
+Comparisons to Nomandland are inevitable.
+But the podcast angle and Meg’s journey to leave prosperous Santa Monica is by choice, a dichotomy to Nomandland’s plot.